Driving (horse)

-Driving, when applied to horses, ponies, mules, or donkeys, is a broad term for hitching equines to a wagon, carriage, cart, sleigh, or other horse-drawn vehicle by means of a harness and working them in this way.
-It encompasses a wide range of activities from pleasure driving, to harness racing, to farm work, horse shows, and even international combined driving.
+Horse driving is the practice of guiding a horse in harness to pull a load such as a horse-drawn vehicle, a farm implement, or other load.
+Horses, ponies, donkeys, mules, and other animals can be driven.
+Typical horse-drawn vehicles are wagons, carriages, carts, and sleighs.
+Driving activities include pleasure driving, racing, farm work, showing horses, and other competitions.

 Styles

 For horse training purposes, "driving" may also include the practice of long-lining (long reining), wherein a horse is driven without a cart by a handler walking behind or behind and to the side of the animal.
 This technique is used in the early stages of training horses for riding as well as for driving.

 Horses, mules and donkeys are driven in harness in many different ways.
 For working purposes, they can pull a plow or other farm equipment designed to be pulled by animals.
 In many parts of the world they still pull carts, wagons, horse-drawn boats or logs for basic hauling and transportation.
 They may draw carriages at ceremonies, such as when the British monarch is Trooping the Colour, as well as in parades or for tourist rides.

-Horses can race in harness, pulling a very lightweight one-person cart known as a sulky.
-At the other end of the spectrum, some draft horses compete in horse pulling competitions, where single or teams of horses and their drivers vie to determine who can pull the most weight for a short distance.

-In horse show competition, the following general categories of competition are seen:
+Competitive sports

+Racing

+Harness racing is a speed sport at racetracks where horses pull a lightweight one-person two-wheeled cart known as a sulky.

+Chuckwagon racing involves several teams racing to the finish.
+Each team consists of a driver, four horses pulling a covered wagon, and several outriders.
+Each team starts by loading the wagon (breaking camp), and then all must race together and cross the finish line.

+Speed and accuracy

-Combined driving, an internationally recognized FEI competition where horses compete in one, two, and four-horse teams, pulling appropriately designed light carriages or carts.
-They are expected to perform an arena-based "dressage" class where precision and control are emphasized, a cross-country "marathon" section that emphasizes fitness and endurance, and a "stadium" or "cones" obstacle course.
+Combined driving is an internationally recognized FEI competition where horses compete in one, two, and four-horse teams, pulling appropriately designed light carriages or carts.
+They are expected to perform an arena-based dressage test where precision and control are emphasized, a cross-country "marathon" section that emphasizes fitness and endurance, and an arena obstacle course.